mikemerin/mikemerin.github.com/_posts/2017-08-25-Python-through-Ruby.md

 tuple = (1, 2, 3)
 set = { 1, 2, 3 }

 While tuples are used in Ruby they don't really have a name.
 It's basically used when taking in arguments such as `Time.local(2017, 8, 25)`.
 In Python that would be called a tuple but it's just arguments in Ruby.
 In order to use sets in Ruby you must `require 'set'` before you can `Set.new [1, 2, 3]`, and een then sets aren't commonly used in Ruby.
-More explanations of the last two types will be for another time, but when we reference things in Python arrays are lists and hashes are dictionaries.
+More explanations of tuples and sets will be for another time, but when we reference things in Python arrays are lists and hashes are dictionaries.

 # String Interpolation
 ---